-Applications require two stages of approval.
+NBPNP applications require two stages of approval before PR status may be obtained.

-1. Apply for a nomination certificate
+Stage 1: Application to the NBPNP for a nomination certificate

-If you meet all eligibility criteria and selection factors, and you have the support of your New Brunswick employer as indicated through a completed and signed Employer Information form (NBPNP-004), you can then apply by submitting an online application.
+If you meet all eligibility criteria and selection factors, and you have the support of your New Brunswick employer as indicated through a completed and signed Employer Information form (NBPNP-004), you can then apply to the NBPNP by submitting an online application.
 The processing time varies depending on the time required for the verification of documents included in your application and on the volume of applications received.
 In some cases, you may be asked to attend an interview.

-Apply to Immigration, Refugees and Citizenship Canada for a T13 Work Permit and PR visa
+Stage 2: Application to Immigration, Refugees and Citizenship Canada for a PR visa

-If you are nominated by GNB, you should then apply to the Government of Canada for a work permit and for a PR visa, through Immigration, Refugees and Citizenship Canada (IRCC).
+If you are nominated by GNB, you should then apply to the Government of Canada for a PR visa, through Immigration, Refugees and Citizenship Canada (IRCC).
+In this case, you will send your application to the IRCC Centralized Intake Office in Sydney, Nova Scotia, Canada.
 You, your spouse and dependents must meet statutory requirements for medical, security and criminal admissibility.
 IRCC has the final authority to issue a PR visa.
 There is no guarantee that IRCC will approve your PR application even if you are nominated by GNB.